颜值即正义

 Looks Are Justice / Beauty Is Its Own Virtue

 A tongue-in-cheek declaration that being attractive is, in itself, a form of moral rightness.
-If someone gets away with something questionable purely because they're good-looking, or a celebrity is forgiven all sins by fans because of their face, '颜值即正义' is the knowing shrug that explains it all.
+Emerging around 2014, if someone gets away with something questionable purely because they're good-looking, or a celebrity is forgiven all sins by fans because of their face, '颜值即正义' is the knowing shrug that explains it all.
 Part satire, part sincere confession, it captures how beauty privilege operates in everyday Chinese internet culture with humor rather than bitterness.

 Cultural Context